circuitnederland/registrationform/cyclos_configuration/DEPLOYMENT.md

 ## Deployment Tasks for changes to profile fields (i84)

+# Scripts

+1. Type: Load custom field values
+- Name: contribution scales
+- Run with all permissions: No
+- Script code that returns the possible values when either creating or editing an entity: paste the contents of scripts/loadCustomFieldValues_ContributionScales.groovy.

 # Remove profile fields

 Remove profile fields we no longer wish to use: